gridai/grid-docs/docs/getting-started/typical-workflow-web-user.md

 \(Time: **2 minutes**\)
 :::note
-Name the datastore cifar5 for it to work with the rest of the tutorial.
+Use the datastore name `cifar5` in order to complete the tutorial successfully.
 :::

 In a realistic workflow, we would start here.
 The first thing you want to do is to create a **DATASTORE** on Grid with your dataset.
 The datastore will optimize your data for low-latency, and high-availability to any machine you run on Grid.